Daidō Kenji: Professional career

 Nakanishi had a relatively trouble-free rise through the lower ranks.
 He took a 7-0 championship in both the jonokuchi and jonidan divisions in his first and second tournaments.
-He continued to post mostly winning records through 2005 and well into 2006, but began to struggle after reaching the higher ranks of the makushita division.
-He would then bounce back and forth between mid to high level makushita ranks, posting alternating winning and losing records, for the next two and a half years.
-He finally began to find some equilibrium in mid 2008, posting several consecutive winning tournaments.
-This streak was interrupted by a broken jaw that would force him to sit out the March 2008 tournament at what had been his highest rank to date at makushita #5.
-Though missing this tournament would send him back to makushita #45 in the next tournament, he did not let this slow him down and upon returning proceeded to post five consecutive winning tournaments, including one playoff loss for the championship in July 2009.
+He continued to make steady forward progress for the following year, reaching makushita #10 in late 2006.
+For the next two years he would compete in the mid to high level makushita ranks, landing at makushita #28 in July 2008 after a year long run of 3-4 and 4-3 finishes.
+From this point he would manage a three year long streak with no losing records and fifteen winning records that would propel him into the top division.
+The streak was interrupted by a broken jaw that would force him to sit out the March 2009 tournament and fall from makushita #5 to makushita #45, but he stormed into jūryō on the back of five consecutive winning tournaments, including a runner-up finish to Akiseyama after winning the first two playoff rounds for the July 2009 championship.

 As is often the custom, he chose his entry into jūryō to change his ring name from his family name to his current ring name of Daidō.
 The name he said comes from what he sees as the starting place of his way of sumo, his old junior high school, which is named Daidō.
 He entered the second tier jūryō division at the same time as Onomatsu stablemate Masuraumi in March 2010.
 This was the first time that two wrestlers from the same stable had been promoted to jūryō simultaneously since Kimurayama and Tochinoshin from Kasugano stable were promoted in January 2008.
 Daidō was the third wrestler from Senshu University to achieve sekitori status, following already retired Musoyama and Katayama, the latter of whom was also from the same stable.